pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_Zengge_LedLight.md

 ![Device](../ScreenShots/Device_Zengge_LedLight.png)

-## Features on the box and in this app
+## Features on the boxes and in this app

-The front of the box has the followed text:
+The front of the 7 Watt box has the followed text:
 1. Smart \ LED Bulb \ Multi color & tunable white
 2. WiFi + BLE
 3. 7W LED BULB

+The 9 Watt box is similar but different: the front says WiFi+BLE / 9W LED Bulb / Smart Bulb / Multi color & Tunable white

-On the box are listed the following features:
+On the 7 Watt box are listed the following features:

 1. **Multi color**.
 Works.
 Match any occasion with 16 million colors and dimmable light
 2. **Vouce control**.
 Not implemented (is a feature of Alexa and Google Assistant).
 Control your lights hands-free with Amazon Alexa and Google Assistant.